amitrege/amitrege.github.io/about.md

 title: About
 permalink: /about/
 ---
+Hi!
+I'm Amit Rege, currently a Masters student in Computer Science.
+I am interested in building AI which is able to reason about code.
+Besides computer science, I enjoy watching and playing soccer, cricket, listening to music and thinking about current affairs.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)